 In addition to the traditional beer garden, wine tasting will be held at various local restaurants including Tubac Jacks, Melios, Shelby’s Bistro, Soto’s, DOS and Wisdoms.
 Flying Leap Wineries will host a wine tasting in their courtyard on Otero.
 The Village is looking forward to hosting the 2021 festival on November 26th – 28th 2021.

-Luminaria Nights is planned again for early December 2021!
+Luminaria Nights will be held on December, Friday the 3th and Saturday the 4th.
 Join the village of Tubac as we light up the entire village with luminarias, treats, shopping, Santa, music, and more.
 Stores will be open late for shopping.

 Reservations are suggested at hotels, B&B’s, and restaurants in the village and the Tubac Golf Resort for all festivals and events.

 The Tubac Village also celebrates various holidays representative of Tubac’s amazing history.
-Shops, galleries, and restaurants prepare and welcome all who attend to celebrate.
+Shops, galleries, and restaurants prepare and welcome all to celebrate this celebrated tradition.